mecid/mecid.github.io/_posts/2020-06-10-swiftui-wishlist-for-wwdc20.md

 image: /public/swiftui.png
 ---

-WWDC20 is so close.
-I have already started collecting my questions for Apple engineers.
+We already started collecting our questions for Apple engineers.
 On the other hand, I decided to share with you my *SwiftUI* wishlist for WWDC20.
-This week we will talk about possible additions and changes to *SwiftUI*.
+This week we will talk about possible additions and changes in *SwiftUI*.
 I will show you also *API* that I expect to see during the next release of *SwiftUI*.

 #### ScrollView
 *ScrollView* has a bunch of bugs right now.
 I believe *Apple* will fix all of them, but I also hope for a content offset binding option.
 There is no way to get or set the current content offset of *ScrollView* in *SwiftUI*.
 We need a way to both assign and read the offset, and it is a perfect use-case for a *Binding*.
 Let's take a look at the quick example.